deleeuwj1/CS1XA3/Assign2/README.md

    - If you would like to view my resume, click [here](http://ugweb.cas.mcmaster.ca/~deleeuwj).
        - It is a modified version of the CV template created by [Xiaoying Riley](https://github.com/xriley/Orbit-Theme).
+       - I removed the original profile container and added a header with an image on it.
+I also added multiple sectionsand fixed the icons for each of the sections.

 ## ELM Web App